PS5 SSD upgrade: how it install it

 Not reattaching the expansion cover slot is wrong, according to Sony.
 The company has said that the cover allows for negative pressure when the slot is closed off.

 💡 Pro tip: I have seen a 4TB PS5 SSD for sale, but it’s not worth buying today.
-Prices start at $600 without the heatsink and faster M.2 devices could launch later on in the console cycle, or if they stick around at their current speeds, they’ll naturally drop in price.
-You’ll want to save your money for when the forthcoming PSVR 2 pre-order date rolls around and the new PlayStation Plus Premium launches on June 13.
+Prices start at $600 without the heatsink, and faster M.2 devices could launch later in the console cycle, or if they stick around at their current speeds, they’ll naturally drop in price.
+You’ll want to save money for the forthcoming PSVR 2 and the new PlayStation Plus Premium.

 Your PS5 is back to normal.
 Plug it in (you didn’t skip the step in which I said to unplug it, did you?), put it on the stand, and turn it on.
 The PS5 will boot up and immediately greet you with an on-screen formatting guide.